 Take in spectacular views over Pele La Pass between the districts of Trongsa and Wangdue Phodrang.
 Monals, a type of pheasant, and the great parrotbill are possibilities here.
 You may also encounter mammals, like goral and serow, wild herbivores that do well in these habitats around Pela La.
 Descend into the glacial valley of Phobjikha, known as the "Valley of the Cranes."
-Phobjikha Valley has the largest wetland in Bhutan and is one of the winter homes of roughly 350 rare and endangered black-necked cranes.
-These cranes typically start to arrive here in the end of October and migrate back to Tibet in early March.
+This valley has the largest wetland in Bhutan and is one of the winter homes of about 350 rare and endangered black-necked cranes.
+These cranes typically start to arrive the end of October and migrate back to Tibet in early March.
 The annual presence of the cranes has made Phobjikha one of the most important wildlife preserves in the kingdom.
-Listen to the cranes calling through the pine forest and flying overhead to return to their roost.
+Listen to the cranes calling in the pine forest and while flying overhead.